yodit93/Torre-search-project/README.md

 ## 📖 Torre-search-frontend <a name="about-project"></a>

 Torre-search-frontend is a web application that allows users to search for people by name.
 It is built with React and Redux.
+I did this project as part of the home take assignment for software engineering intern position at Torre.

 ## 🛠 Built With  VSCode  <a name="Built With VSCode"></a>